 Sachin Tendulkar donates Rs 50 lakh to fight COVID-19

 Batting maestro Sachin Tendulkar on Friday donated Rs 50 lakh to fight the COVID-19 pandemic, which has so far claimed 17 Indian lives and wreaked havoc globally.
+The iconic batsman also took to Twitter to urge fellow countrymen to not ostracize any fellow citizen who might have contracted the dreaded virus.
 Tendulkar's donation is so far the biggest contribution among India's leading sportspersons, some of whom have pledged their salaries while a few others have donated medical equipment to fight the dreaded outbreak, which has caused more than 24,000 deaths globally.

 "Sachin Tendulkar decided to contribute Rs 25 lakh each to Prime Minister's Relief Fund and Chief Minister's Relief Fund in his bid to join the fight against COVID-19.
 It was his decision that he wanted to contribute to both funds," a source privy to the development, told PTI on conditions of anonymity.
 Tendulkar has been associated with a lot of charity work and there has been umpteen times, he has taken up social causes, helped people, which has never been brought to public notice.